The Design & Technology Curriculum

-Students begin Year 7 Design by working through a range of projects which focus on delivering key competencies and knowledge, in order for them to access a large depth and breadth of learning.
+Students begin Year 7 Design by working through a range of projects which focus on delivering key competencies and knowledge, for them to access a large depth and breadth of learning.
 Students rotate through a carousel of disciplines twice in Year 7, 8 and 9, building knowledge and skills in each rotation.

-After choosing options at the end of Year 9, students can focus their studies in GCSE Design Technology, Food and Textiles in Years 10-11, through exciting, real life projects which deepen their knowledge of the world around us whilst developing products that help various users.
+After choosing options at the end of Year 9, students can focus their studies in GCSE Design Technology, Food and Textiles in Years 10-11, through exciting, real-life projects which deepen their knowledge of the world around us whilst developing products that help various users.